Freight Accessorials

 Q. How are freight accessorials typically billed?

 Freight accessorials are typically billed separately from the standard freight rate.
-The charges may be based on predetermined rates or negotiated case-by-case basis.
+The charges may be based on predetermined rates or negotiated on a case-by-case basis.
 They can be listed as separate line items on the invoice or specified in the carrier’s pricing agreement.

 Q. Can I negotiate or waive freight accessorials?